Tie::Hash - phpMan

 DESCRIPTION

-a list of the functions required in order to tie a hash to a package.
-The basic
+of the functions required in order to tie a hash to a package.
+The basic Tie::Hash package

-Tie::Hash package provides a "new" method, as well as methods "TIEHASH", "EXISTS"
+provides a "new" method, as well as methods "TIEHASH", "EXISTS" and "CLEAR".
+The

-and "CLEAR".
-The Tie::StdHash and Tie::ExtraHash packages provide most methods for
+Tie::StdHash and Tie::ExtraHash packages provide most methods for hashes described in

-briefly defined below.
-See the perltie section for more detailed descriptive, as
+defined below.
+See the perltie section for more detailed descriptive, as well as example

 TIEHASH classname, LIST